 SPCDC programs respond to the needs of the community by providing comprehensive, supportive, social services that can break the cycle of homelessness and move an individual from shelter to transitional housing, to employment and a permanent home.
 These human services are staff-driven and are administered on and off-site.
 Case managers, mentors, teachers, and social workers assist our participants with improving the quality of life for families and individuals through stability and education.
 Participants are assisted in identifying and prioritizing their needs, in strengthening their ability to constructively resolve their problems and develop a plan to prevent the recurrence of said problems.

 SPCDC is supported by a dedicated full-time staff of 20 to 25 persons, including a leadership team comprised of the Executive Director and Director of Finance.
 In addition, there are 4 to 6 part-time employees and 25 AmeriCorps Members (annually) who support our work.
-SPCDC has had a long-term commitment to the Greater Paterson community and will continue that committment as long as we are able.
+SPCDC has had a long-term commitment to the greater Paterson and Passaic County community and will continue that commitment as long as we are able.